 An electrocardiogram (ECG) can identify heart enlargement or irregularities of the heart’s rhythm.
 Radiographs (x-rays) can demonstrate heart enlargement and/or inappropriate fluid accumulation.
-Blood testing can identify hormonal, kidney or other internal medical problems.
+Blood testing can identify hormonal, kidney, or other internal medical problems.
 An ultrasound examination (echocardiography) accurately pictures enlarged heart chambers, abnormalities

 Valvular insufficiency occurs when damaged and thickened valves develop within the heart of small and midsize dogs.
 Valve problems are unusual in larger breed dogs and in cats but they may develop.
 In the small breeds of dogs, valvular insufficiency begins in midlife and progresses slowly.
-The disease is associated with thickening and shortening of the valve components that separate the upper (atria) from the lower (ventricles) parts of the heart.
+The disease is associated with the thickening and shortening of the valve components that separate the upper (atria) from the lower (ventricles) parts of the heart.
 Remember, normally blood flows in only one direction.
 If the valves fail to close completely when the heart contracts, blood moves forward but some leaks backward.
 Clinical signs vary depending on whether the right and/or left side of the heart is affected and whether heart enlargement presses on the windpipe.
 Fluid accumulates when the heart fails to pump enough blood to the body and instead the blood is transmitted backward from the heart to the lung or body.

 Owners of pets with valve problems see inappropriate panting, heavy breathing, diminished exercise ability, fatigue, cough, and occasionally fainting.
 The cough usually starts at night and progresses to daytime as well, particularly when associated with exercise.
 Retching and nonproductive gagging follow the cough.
 When the right side of the heart is affected fluid may accumulate around the lungs, making it difficult to breathe, and in the abdomen, making it swell.

 A number of treatments are used for pets with valvular heart disease, including exercise restriction.
 Walking is good exercise.
 Digitalis is a medication used to strengthen the heart and to treat some irregularities of its rhythm.
 It maintains a slower and more effective heart muscle contraction.
 Signs of digitalis excess include loss of appetite, lethargy, vomiting, and diarrhea.
 ECG monitoring permits the veterinarian to supervise your pet’s progress.
 Diuretic agents are commonly given to remove excess water accumulation from the body and can cause increased water drinking and urination.
 Diuretics can induce weakness, dehydration, and blood salt abnormalities.
 Alterations in electrolytes (salt) levels are identified through periodic testing of your pet’s blood.
-Angiotensin-coverting enzyme inhibitors (ACEI ‘s) are drugs that improve the bodies ability to reduce salt and water retention, to reduce high blood pressure, and to limit the effect of hormones that adversely affect heart muscle.
+Angiotensin-converting enzyme inhibitors (ACEI ‘s) are drugs that improve the body’s ability to reduce salt and water retention, reduce high blood pressure, and limit the effect of hormones that adversely affect the heart muscle.
 Given in excess, ACEI drugs cause malaise, blood salt disturbances, loss of appetite, and possibly kidney damage.
 Antiarrhythmic agents may be given to stabilize the cardiac rate and rhythm.
 Drugs to decrease blood pressure and nutritional supplements may be required for specific conditions.

 In order to control the symptoms of heart failure, low-salt (sodium) diets may be suggested.
 Excess sodium is normally removed by the kidney, but this does not occur as effectively in heart failure.
 Commercial low-salt diets, varying from moderate to extreme restriction, are effective in preventing salt and water retention.
 These diets are recommended only after heart failure has been diagnosed.
 A modest reduction in salt intake may be indicated before the onset of heart failure.
 If your pet refuses to eat a commercial diet, low-salt foods can be prepared by the owner under veterinary direction.
 It is important to emphasize that mixing low-salt diets with regular (high-salt) diets or feeding snacks high in sodium is not recommended.